DAOsign/polkadot-smart-contracts/README.md

 # DAOsign Ink!
 Proofs Smart Contracts

 ## Overview
-DAOsign is a decentralized platform for agreements with publicly verifiable and authorized cryptographic proofs-of-signature designed for DAOs.For a more in-depth overview of DAOsign proofs, you can refer to [this document](./docs/DAOsign%20Proofs%20Technical%20Design.pdf).
+DAOsign is a decentralized platform for agreements with publicly verifiable and authorized cryptographic proofs-of-signature designed for DAOs.
+For a more in-depth overview of DAOsign proofs, you can refer to [this document](./docs/DAOsign%20Proofs%20Technical%20Design.pdf).

-There are two contracts in this repository:
+This repository contains two smart contracts:
 - <a href="./contracts/daosign_app/" target="_blank">DAOsign App</a>
 - <a href="./contracts/daosign_eip712/" target="_blank">DAOsign EIP712</a>

+### DAOsign EIP712
 DAOsign EIP712 is a helper contract used by the DAOsign App contract, facilitating the verification of EIP-712 signatures tailored specifically to the DAOsign App contract.

+### DAOsign App
 Meanwhile, the DAOsign App contract is the primary DAOsign smart contract that stores all proofs: Proof-of-Authority, Proof-of-Signature, and Proof-of-Agreement.
 This contract also allows users to validate DAOsign-generated proofs.

 ## Docs
 Documentation is located at https://daosign.github.io/polkadot-smart-contracts/daosign_app.
-To see the docs directly for each contract please follow these links:
+To see the docs directly for each contract, please follow these links:
 - <a href="https://daosign.github.io/polkadot-smart-contracts/daosign_app/daosign_app/struct.DAOsignApp.html" target="_blank">DAOsign App</a>
 - <a href="https://daosign.github.io/polkadot-smart-contracts/daosign_eip712/daosign_eip712/struct.DAOsignEIP712.html" target="_blank">DAOsign EIP712</a>